 Rose-faced Parrot will be searched for in the San Cipriano Reserve (photo Gilberto Collazos).

 Itinerary (19 days/18 nights)

 Day 1.
 Arrival in Barranquilla

-Our tour will start in the northern city of Barranquilla, which is our rendezvous point at the Caribbean coast.
-You will be met at the Barranquilla’s Ernesto Cortissoz International Airport and transferred to your Hotel.
+Our tour will start in the northern city of Barranquilla, which is our rendezvous point along the Caribbean coast.
+You will be met at Barranquilla’s Ernesto Cortissoz International Airport and then transferred to your hotel.

 Overnight: Barranquilla Plaza Hotel, Barranquilla